kbaseincubator/kbase-ds-widget-tool/docs/creating-dynamic-service-for-widgets.md

     > In practice, I've not seen many people do this - in this case they would simply
     > use `SomeService`.

-4. Next we'll set up git and make the first commit.
+4. Next we'll set up git and make the first commit (`myproject/yourusernameSomeService`).

     ```shell